-Following college, he had the opportunity to work for an investment bank but instead move to Europe to pursue a career in soccer.
+Following college, he had the opportunity to work for an investment bank but instead moved to Europe to pursue a career in soccer.
 He thought he had a trial in Italy with Salernitana but it didn’t happen and he essentially lost a season.
 The following year he headed to Germany and made his way from there.

 Matarazzo began playing with a fourth division club in Germany before moving to third division for most of the remainder of his career.
 Knee injuries ended up stunting his development and cutting it short.
 Following his final season as a player in 2010 with FC Nurnberg II, he remained at the club as an academy coach.

 A pivotal moment for Matarazzo came in 2017 when he got the sense that he was no longer progressing at FC Nurnberg.
 He decided to take a step back with the hopes that it would offer him a clearer path forward.
 He left his job as the U-19 coach of Nurnberg to accept a job as the U-17 coach at Hoffenheim.
 It was a risky move that was also made more difficult because his wife and son had to stay behind in Nurnberg.